 Amongst various industries.
 The blockchain technology has found its place in the healthcare industry as well.
 Blockchain has the potential to revolutionize the healthcare industry with the applications and use cases it provides.

 The healthcare industry faces issues of rising hospital costs, data breaches, and inefficient practices.
-In the US alone, about 20% of the GDP is spent on the healthcare sector.
-Blockchain has the potential to efficiently solve these problems, protect crucial and confidential patient data, reduce high spendings and improve the healthcare experience.
+In the US alone, the expenditure on the healthcare sector is about 20% of the GDP.
+Blockchain has the potential to efficiently solve these problems, protect crucial and confidential patient data, reduce high spendings, and improve the healthcare experience.

-The current healthcare system is infested with issues, ambiguities and certain rules that make the whole process lengthy and cumbersome.
-With healthcare facilities being dependent on outdated systems to store patient information and data, the costs of maintaining these systems have been increasing.
+The current healthcare system is infested with issues, ambiguities, and certain rules that make the whole process lengthy and cumbersome.
+Healthcare facilities are dependent on outdated systems to store patient information and data.
+Therefore, the costs of maintaining these systems have been increasing.
 Moreover, due to the involvement of middlemen in the supply chain management the quality of healthcare drops significantly.

-As per some reports and statistics, almost half of the clinical trials remain unreported in the US and nearly 40% of data records of healthcare providers contain misleading information, errors, and omissions.
-These breaches cost about $380 per record which is expected to continue to rise.
+As per statistics, almost half of the clinical trials remain unreported in the US.
+Nearly 40% of data records of healthcare providers contain misleading information, errors, and omissions.
+These breaches cost about $380 per record and may continue to rise.

 Blockchain seems to be the only solution in the current times to bring about transparency, security, and immutability in the healthcare industry.
-That being said, it is important to understand what are the use cases of blockchain in the healthcare industry and how it can benefit the community as a whole.
+It is important to understand what are the use cases of blockchain in the healthcare industry and how it can benefit the community as a whole.

 Patient Data Protection

 Stealing of credit card details, banking information, as well as test records, are the data breaches that usually happen.
-Security of patient data being the major requirement in healthcare, blockchain makes it possible to secure patient information relating to medical records or financial data.
+The security of patient data is a major requirement in healthcare.
+Blockchain makes it possible to secure patient information relating to medical records or financial data.

-The healthcare system in the present times has access to a central database that is managed by a single entity.
+The healthcare system in the present times has access to a central database that a single entity manages.
 Therefore, it makes it easier for hackers to attack the system and gain access to the complete database thereby compromising confidential patient information.